Reviewed Date: 11/30/2022

 According to the State Library and Archives, the only media that will assure long-term survival of vital records are carbon-based ink on acid neutral paper and archival quality silver gelatin microfilm created and kept under conditions that meet archival standards.
 See Tennessee Archives Management Advisory 99-07.

-See the discussion in a previous chapter in this manual on archives.
+See the previous discussion on archives.

 Sites were current and available as of the date of publication.
-The Internet is the most temporary of media.
-If these sites no longer exist, call MTAS for more information.

 T.C.A. § 39-16-504.